Sara C. Bronin

 In the area of land use, Bronin chaired the planning and zoning commission of Connecticut’s capital city for seven years, leading its nationally-recognized efforts to overhaul its zoning code and to adopt a new decennial city plan.
 In that role, she also spearheaded the city’s first climate action plan and helped create a City Sustainability Office.
 In 2020, she founded DesegregateCT, a pro-homes grassroots coalition that successfully advanced the first major statewide zoning reforms in several decades.

-In the area of historic preservation, Bronin was nominated by President Biden and confirmed in 2022 by unanimous consent of the U.S. Senate to serve as the 12th Chair of the Advisory Council on Historic Preservation, the independent federal agency charged with preserving the country’s historic places.
+In the area of historic preservation, Bronin was nominated by President Biden and confirmed by unanimous consent of the U.S. Senate to serve as the 12th Chair of the Advisory Council on Historic Preservation, the independent federal agency charged with preserving the country’s historic places.
 The first person of color to serve as Chair, she prioritized the improvement of regulatory and policy approaches to housing, climate change, and the concerns of Indigenous Peoples.
 Previously, Bronin served as a board member for Latinos in Heritage Conservation, an advisor for the National Trust for Historic Preservation, the chair of Preservation Connecticut, and the vice chair of the city of Hartford historic preservation commission.

 Consulting & Practice

 Bronin has been an attorney, adviser, and expert witness for institutional clients, governments, and law firms dealing with complex matters.
+She is admitted to practice in Texas, Connecticut, and the U.S. Supreme Court, and she actively maintains her architecture license.
+She won several architectural design awards for the rehabilitation of her family’s National-Register-listed 1865 brownstone.

 Education & Personal Information